ssvb/ssvb.github.com/_posts/2013-02-01-new-xf86-video-sunxifb-ddx-driver.md

 XV and XRANDR still need to be implemented.
 And of course there is still a lot of room for real 2D performance improvements :-)

+<small>Edited within a few hours after posting to fix some obvious typos, broken
+links and poor wording</small>